yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 Each client in an IOTA network has a secret password called a [seed](root://getting-started/0.1/introduction/what-is-a-seed.md), which is used to create [addresses and to sign bundles](root://iota-basics/0.1/concepts/addresses-and-signatures.md).
 Addresses are the accounts from which transactions are sent and received, and signatures prove ownership of an address.

-Hub creates a seed for each deposit address, using the [Argon2](https://www.argon2.com/) hashing function.
+Hub creates a new seed for each user's deposit address, using the [Argon2](https://www.argon2.com/) hashing function.
 The following values are used to create a seed:

 * Seed UUID: A randomly generated universally unique identifier that is stored in a [`seeduuid` field](../references/database-tables.md#user_account)
-* Salt: Characters that you can define in a [`salt` flag](../references/command-line-flags.md)
+* Salt: Characters that you can define in an optional [`salt` flag](../references/command-line-flags.md)

 :::info:
-Seeds are never stored in the database.
-The salt is optional, but recommended.
-For extra security you should [install a signing server](../how-to-guides/install-the-signing-server.md) to store the salt and handle the signing of bundles.
+The database contains a record of how many IOTA tokens a user has.
+The IOTA tokens are not kept in the user's addresses.
+Instead, they are transferred to the Hub owners address during a [sweep](../concepts/sweeps.md).
+If a user later triggers a [`userWithdrawRequest` command](../references/api-reference.md#hub.rpc.UserWithdrawRequest), Hub creates a new sweep to send the user's tokens to the chosen addresses.
 :::

 ## Token protection